italobezerraa/user-routes-study/README.md

 # user-routes-study
-This code was made to training create routes using with exampe a user.
+This code was made to training create routes using with example a user.